byAdam/Mchell/README.md

 - If the line consists of more than one UNICODE character, an error will be raised
 - E.G scoreboard players input @a example

-/say
+say
-- /say writes a line to STDOUT
+- say writes a line to STDOUT
 - SELECTOR\*OBJECTIVE = Returns the score for the objective for the target entities
   - E.G @a\*example
 - SELECTOR#OBJECTIVE = Returns the UNICODE Character corresponding to the score for the objective for the target entities
   - E.G @a#example
+- $(x,y,z) = Returns block and data value at those coordinates in the form "block:data"
+  - E.G $(0,~5,10)

+exit
+- will exit the program

 ## Structure
 ### World